 My favorite, simple pink eye remedy is using chamomile!

-Simple place cool, moist chamomile tea bag on each closed eye for about 10 minutes.
+Simply place cool, moist chamomile tea bag on each closed eye for about 10 minutes.
 Repeat this every couple hours.
 You can buy these tea bags at any supermarket.
 Make sure chamomile is the only ingredient.

 If you have bulk chamomile flowers, simply use a muslin tea bag.
-Bulk chamomile flowers as well as these tea bags and other supplies are available at Mountain Rose Herbs.

 You can also just wash the eyes out with the tea, make a compress with a cloth, or even soak a cotton ball in the tea and wipe the eyes every so often.